dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_one/1-0_shell.md

 ### Bash

 The most popular Unix shell is **Bash**, the Bourne Again Shell (so-called because it's derived from a shell written by Stephen Bourne --- this is what passes for wit among programmers).
 Bash is the default shell on most modern implementations of **Unix**, and in most packages that provide Unix-like tools for Windows.
-Today, we will be using git-bash, a shell that Github ships for Windows users.
+Today, we will be using [MobaXterm](http://mobaxterm.mobatek.net/), a super fancy remote network client, as a terminal emulator to get you used to running Unix commands.

-Your AIX systems have ksh set as the default shell instead of bash.
-You will probably not notice any differences for your workflow, with the major exception that ksh does not support tab completion (you'll see this in a little bit).
+AIX systems have ksh set as the default shell instead of bash.
+You will probably not notice any differences for your workflow, with the major exception that ksh does not support tab completion.

 ### Why Use a Shell